GeorgeHarland/insurance-quote-test/README.md

 - Make the site much more responsive with the breakpoints in /styles/index.ts, and reducing columns to rows
 - Have data flowing through the pages to the components (flexible for CMS)
 - Add typography to styles/index.ts to standardize fontSizes
-- Set up Next.js for styled components so page.module.css can be removed
-- ternarys to check for 'Covered' and if so, pass gold to styled component, otherwise use blue
-- add prettier, then a script (npm preppush) that runs prettier then eslint
 - add some tests, particularly for the PlansDetails component and checking the links work

 ## Setup